 Rhodes College welcomes applications from all persons and does not discriminate on the basis of gender, race, color, age, religion, disability or national and ethnic origin in its admissions policies, loan programs, or other college educational programs, policies and activities.

-Tuition covers all program costs:
+Tuition is $2000 and covers all program costs:

 - Room accommodations